Saturday, October 27, 2018

 Failsafe Setup

-The RF glitches for less than 4 tenth seconds will not disarm the craft, nor OSD shows mission statistics.
-If the RF control signal recovers in 0.4 seconds, RF control resumes like nothing had happened.
-When more than 0.4 seconds of RF signal loss, the procedure of DROP the craft enters.
+With all-default settings, when more than 0.15 seconds of RF signal loss, the procedure of DROP the craft enters.
 The craft will drop to the ground if nothing else happens.
-When the RF signal resumes, the first 2 seconds of the signal is considered dirty and discarded, then a proper recovery with RF control requires a throttle channel 1 signal lower than min_check when flipping on the arming switch.
-However, in our helicopter IoT platform, the main motor RPM is not influenced by armed/disarmed conditions, so our craft can fly withOUT a proper recovery procedure.
-So the craft recovered successfully without the main rotor slow spool-up nor flipping any switch on the RF control transmitter, as tested in the first video footage, which disconnected the ribbon cable between the RF control transmitter and the TBS Crossfire Mini module.
+When the RF signal resumes, the first 0.05 seconds of the signal is considered dirty and discarded.
+If the failsafe sets arming status to disarmed, it would require lowering channel 1 to lower than min_check when flipping on the rearming switch.
+So we set the arming status to armed during a failsafe.
+So the craft recovered successfully without the main rotor's slow spool-up nor flipping any switch on the RF control transmitter, as tested in the first video footage, which disconnected the ribbon cable between the RF control transmitter and the TBS Crossfire Mini module.

 Summary RF Control Setup